 - Welsh Club Golfer: distributed free to golf outlets in Wales four times a year.

 - The Scottish Mountaineer: sent by post four times a year to the 10,000 members of the Mountaineering Council of Scotland.

-- Nationwide Bowler: February 2006 launch.
-Sent four times a year to UK bowls clubs.
+- Nationwide Bowler: Closed.
+February 2006 launch.
+Was sent four times a year to UK bowls clubs.